The Seven Sayings from the Cross – Part 2 of 2

 Excerpt:

 [In Part 1, Jesus’ first three sayings from the cross were examined.
-In this concluding selection from Dr. Desmond Ford’s Kaleidoscope of Diamonds: The Jeweled Glories of the Cross Revealed, Volume Two, the last four sayings are discussed.-Ed.]
+In this concluding selection from Dr. Desmond Ford’s A Kaleidoscope of Diamonds: The Jeweled Glories of the Cross Revealed, Volume Two, the last four sayings are discussed.-Ed.]

 THE SEVEN SAYINGS from the cross (RSV):